 Benefits of Root Canal Therapy Versus Extraction

-The single most important benefit of root canal therapy is that you keep your tooth.
-Extraction may lead to other dental problems.
-For instance, drifting of teeth, bite problems, TMJ discomfort, and the need to treat adjacent teeth that do not otherwise need dental treatment to restore the missing tooth.
-No matter how effective modern tooth replacements are – and they can be very effective – nothing is a good as your natural tooth.
+The most significant benefit of root canal therapy is that you keep your tooth.
+Extraction, under certain circumstances, leads to other dental problems.
+For instance – drifting of teeth, bite problems, TMJ discomfort, and the need to treat adjacent teeth that do not otherwise need dental treatment to restore the missing tooth.
+No matter how effective modern tooth replacements are nothing is a good as your natural tooth.

-Root-treated teeth should be treated just the same as any other tooth.
-Remember to clean your teeth for two minutes, twice a day with a fluoride toothpaste.
-Cut down on sugary food and drinks, and keep them only to mealtimes if possible.
-See your dentist at least once in 6 months for a regular checkup.
+Dentists advise to treating the root canal tooth in the same way as any other tooth.
+It is advisable to clean your teeth for two minutes, twice a day with a fluoride toothpaste.
+See your dentist at least once in every 6 months for a regular checkup.
 Additionally, take a conscious effort to maintain good dental hygiene coupled with cutting down on food and drinks which have high sugar content.